checklist/checklist-support/docs/templates/template-editor.md

 ![](/assets/images/templates/templates-template.png)

 ### Back
-The back button opens the Template page where you can see all your template.
+The back arrow button opens the Template page where you can see all your template.

 ### Template Name
-In this section you can see and update the name of the template.
-To change the template name, simply click on it.
+To update the template name, simply click on it and make your changes.
+Hit Enter to save or Escape to discard your changes.

 ### Task Contents Toggle
 This toggle lets you decide if the tasks section should show the contents of each task.
 Task contents are any notes or media (e.g. YouTube videos) you have as part of a task.

+Turn this toggle off if you want to see a condensed view of your template.

 ### Template Settings
 Click on the Settings (Gear) icon to view and manage the [template settings](/templates/template-settings).